Soccer-Late Morata goal gives Atletico dramatic win at Girona

 Girona, who had previously lost only one of their last eight home games in LaLiga, are in 12th place on 30 points, four points above relegation zone.

-Atletico failed to score until stoppage time, and suffered some anxious moments after the goal was initially disallowed before a review by VAR changed the decision to hand substitute Morata his 10th league goal of the season.
+Atletico failed to score until stoppage time when substitute Morata bundled the ball in at the far post from a corner, but they suffered some anxious moments as the goal was disallowed for offside before VAR overturned the decision.

+"For me (the goal) was very clear... the VAR has given it to me so I'm happy," said Morata, who scored his 10th league goal this season.

+"I am here to help the team.
+I want to play, like everyone else, but I'm very happy with my work and my attitude.
+It's not easy to come in and do well.
+I hope we continue in this form.
+We are strong if we are together."

 Atletico host relegation-threatened Valencia on Saturday, while Girona play at Rayo Vallecano.